 Typically, in order to make this decision you would look at the expected losses that the employer would retain at the $100,000 deductible and the expected losses the employer would retain at the $500,000 deductible level.
 Compare this difference in retained losses to the difference in premium and the decision is pretty straight-forward.
 Or, is it?
 By increasing the retention you have moved further up into the “Cone of Uncertainty” and have accepted an increased risk in the potential variability of losses.

 SIGMA typically communicates this additional risk by completing a confidence interval analysis as part of the actuarial analyses completed for a client.
 I encourage you to read SIGMA’s Tech Talk: Understanding Confidence Intervals or download a copy of our booklet, Actuarial Advantage.
+Both can be found in SIGMA’s complementary resource portal.
+Register here.

 But, the purpose of this blog is to introduce our first SIGMA Graphic: Understanding the Cone of Uncertainty.